Designing transmission with a long-term vision

 Capacity expansion map

 A pipe diagram of the Western Interconnection shows that the bulk of the existing transmission capacity, shown in gray, is built along the coast in a "C." It also shows there is limited capacity between the California/Desert Southwest and Intermountain regions.
 Limited capacity means there is limited access to both diverse renewable resources and to diverse load areas.
-However, adding the 3,000 MW DC line system and 1,500 MW AC line system of the TWE Project vastly expands the ability to directly and efficiently exchange renewable resources between regions.
+However, adding the 3,000 MW DC line system and 1,500 MW AC line system of the TWE Project vastly expands the ability to directly and efficiently exchange resources between regions.

 Cost-effectiveness